aminalm/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

    newly created share may or may not end up on a backend with the associated capability.
 Set the extra spec explicitly to ``False``, if you would like your shares to be created only on backends that do not support the associated capabilities.
-For a table of NetApp supported extra specs, refer to Table 9.11, ":ref:`NetApp supported Extra Specs for use with Manila Share Types<table-9.11>`".
+For a table of Pure Storage supported extra specs, refer to Table 9.11, ":ref:`Pure Storage supported Extra Specs for use with Manila Share Types<table-9.11>`".

 .. important::
     Currently the Pure Storage FlashBlade driver DOES NOT support